krishnakandula/SMSBot/README.md

+#SMSBot
-A messaging client created using the Twilio API
+A messaging client created using the Twilio API.

+Created by: Krishna Chaitanya Kandula, Shawyan Jafari, Winston Carlile